alindeman/upgradingtorails4/text/61_action_controller_and_action_view.markdown

 ### <a id="etagger"></a>Declarative ETags

-Client-side caching is often one of the best ways to save sending bytes over the wire, thereby reducing bandwidth costs and load times.
+Client-side caching is one of the best ways to save sending bytes over the wire, thereby reducing bandwidth costs and load times.

-An ETag is one mechanism that supports caching in the HTTP specification.
+An entity tag (ETag) is one mechanism defined in the HTTP specification that supports caching.
 When a browser first requests a resource, the server may send back an ETag.
-An ETag is usually an opaque hash representing a version of the resource.
-The next time a browser requests a given resource, it sends along the ETag it has remembered.
+An ETag is an opaque hash representing a version of the resource.
-If the ETag matches the current version of the resource (i.e., the resource has not changed since the last time it was requested), the server can send a 304 Not Modified response with an empty body instead of sending the entire resource again.
+When a browser requests the same resource in the future, it sends along the ETag it remembered the last time the resource was requested.
+If the ETag matches the current version of the resource (i.e., the resource has not changed since the last time it was requested), the server can send a "304 Not Modified" response with an empty body, saving bandwidth and server processing time.

-In Rails and with ActiveRecord, ETags can be generated automatically based on the model's class, `id`, and `updated_at`.
+Conversely, if the resource has changed, the ETags will not match and the server knows it must send a full response.

+An ETag can be generated easily from an ActiveRecord model.
+By default, the model's class, `id` (primary key), and `updated_at` are combined as the basis for the ETag hash.
 With `updated_at` in the mix, this `cache_key` returns a new value every time the record is updated.

-Even Rails 3 provided facilities to generate ETags for caching.
+Rails has provided facilities to generate ETags since Rails 3.
 Consider a controller that takes advantage of ETags:

 @@@ ruby
+# app/controllers/widgets_controller.rb
 class WidgetsController < ApplicationController def show
     @widget = Widget.find(params[:id])